Falafel Inc.: History

 Palestinian American businessperson Ahmad Ashkar began working on the concept for Falafel Inc. in 2015.
 Prior to developing Falafel Inc., Ashkar worked as an investment banker on Wall Street.
 In 2009, he founded of the social entrepreneurship Hult Prize Foundation and worked as its CEO.
 Ashkar also sat on the advisory board of the United Nations Development Programme.
 He co-owned a barbecue restaurant and was an investor in The Halal Guys.
 Ashkar stated that he wanted to create a company to help refugees and pledged to donate the cost to feed a refugee for one day, 50¢ as of 2017, to the World Food Programme through ShareTheMeal for every in revenue.
 He decided to develop a falafel-focused restaurant due to the prevalence of falafel in refugee camps.

 The restaurant's first location opened on May 13, 2017 in the Georgetown neighborhood of Washington, D.C.
 By June 2017, the restaurant had donated enough to feed 10,000 refugees.
 The restaurant's second location opened at The Wharf in the summer of 2018.
 A location opened at Tysons Corner Center in Tysons, Virginia in September 2019.
 A location in Westwood, Los Angeles opened in July 2021.
 It opened a location in Old Town Alexandria, Virginia in October 2022.
 In October 2023, it opened a location at National Landing in Crystal City, Virginia.
 In May 2024, it opened a location at the Mosaic District in Merrifield, Virginia.
 Its first Maryland location opened in November 2024 at the Westfield Montgomery in Bethesda.
 A location in Woodley Park, Washington, D.C. opened in February 2025.
 It opened a location at Pike & Rose in North Bethesda, Maryland in April 2025.
 It opened a location in One Loudoun, Virginia in August 2025.
+It opened a location in Duke Street, Alexandria, Virginia in March 2026.